pytchlang/pytch-tutorials/bunner/tutorial.md

 For the next section of code I want to select the different costumes at random so that there is some variety.
-Python has some random number code available, we just need to import it so that it's available
+Python has some random number code available, we just need to *import* it so that it's available

 {{< commit import-random-module >}}

+(This is very similar to how you "add an extension" in Scratch to make more blocks available.)

 My plan is to use the original `Car` sprite as a sort of *template*.
 Every time I want to add a new car to a lane of traffic